 - C9.
 Make a table for your results.
 Remember, your table should include all raw data and all calculations.
 All columns should be labeled and should include units.
-If a calculation is made, the column containing the result should include the equation used to make the calculation. - C10.
+If a calculation is made, the column containing the result should include the equation used to make the calculation.
+There should be 9 total columns.
+Time/Distance/Speed for initially moving cart, incident cart, and reflected cart. - C10.
 Make a run.
 Are there any peculiarities that you notice during the trial that might suggest that the data are unreliable? - C11.
 Determine the initial and final velocities of the gliders from your experimental data. - C12.
 Determine the predicted final velocity of each glider using the initial velocity from the data and your Prediction equation. - C13.
 Repeat steps C10-C12 with different initial velocities to obtain 3 to 4 trials.
 Now repeat steps C10-C12 for your other two mass cases.
 Make separate tables for each mass ratio. - C14.
 Make a plot of the final velocity of the initially moving glider vs. the final velocity of the other glider for your third mass case.
-Remember, plots should include both error bars and a best fit line. - C15.
-Find the slope of the best fit line for this plot.
+Remember, plots should include both error bars and a best-fit line. - C15.
+Find the slope of the best-fit line for this plot.
 How can we tell if momentum is conserved from this slope?
 Is momentum conserved? - C16.
 How does your data match the theory for your final mass case?
 Explain.